samdivaio/DS_PS/README.md

 ## Usage

 ### **(1/3)**
-Make a folder wherever you want and [download](https://github.com/samdivaio/DS_PS/blob/main/01_Clone.bat) and use the below script to clone the repos if you don't wanna type them manually:
+Make a folder wherever you want and [download the below script](https://github.com/samdivaio/DS_PS/blob/main/01_Clone.bat) to it and use the downloaded batch script file to clone the repos if you don't wanna type them manually:

 ```bat
 @ECHO OFF